Anglican Communion sexual abuse cases: Church of England

 Speaking on behalf of the church, Sarah Mullally, Bishop of Crediton, said that Welby has made "a personal commitment to seeing all the recommendations implemented quickly".
 The eleven recommendations included (1) training clergy (especially those in senior positions) to keep records and take action for those who report abuse and (2) the church should insure that "pastoral care of survivors takes precedence over protection of reputation or financial considerations".
 Bishop Mullally "is drawing up an action plan to implement the report's proposals, covering education and training, communication and structural change".

+Abuse Redress Measure 2025

+The General Synod of the Church of England passed the Abuse Redress Measure 2025 to provide for redress for victims of sexual abuse in the Church of England.

+The measure had followed years of debate on how exactly to set up a permanent scheme.
+A pilot scheme, known as the Interim Support Scheme had been established in 2020.
+Applications for the Interim Support Scheme are due to end on 1 October 2026.

+Church in Wales

+There have been many cases of sexual abuse within the Church in Wales.

 Anglican Church in New Zealand

 The Anglican Church in New Zealand has historically had instances of sexual abuse of children, adults, and clergy.
 The abuse took place in church-run schools as well as churches, and the church was accused of attempting to cover up the sexual crimes.

 In March 2021, the church was part of a nationwide inquiry into sexual abuse in churches.
 As part of this inquiry it emerged that many documents pertaining to the sexual abuse of people in the church from the 1990s had gone missing.